quentinneyraud/nuxt-templates-cli/README.md

 nuxt-templates install
 ```

-Displays a checkbox list of all features (all branches in repo that start by `features/`).
+Displays a checkbox list of all features (all branches in the repository that start by `features/`).
 After selection, it downloads all required files and install dependencies with yarn or npm.

 #### Arguments